 What's that?!
 One thing you won't find in Southern Mindoro is nightlife, plus you'll be too kited out anyway!
 So grab a San Miguel, put your feet up, and make the most of those early nights.

 The best place to stay if you want to kite Bislig Beach is Amansinaya Resort.
-There are other local homestays further in town, but the trek to kite spot is lengthy.
-Staying at Amansinaya means like-minded kitesurfers surround you right on the beach - what more could you want?
+There are other local homestays in town, but the trek to the kite spot is lengthy.
+Staying at Amansinaya means like-minded kitesurfers surround you on the beach - what more could you want?
 The prices currently range from 20 euro - 70 euro per night with all meals included.